Job Futures Québec

 Job Futures Quebec occupational outlooks generally provide a more in-depth analysis of employment trends in the various industries in which the members of these occupational groups work.

 Since 1990, changes in the proportion of part-time workers have generally been inversely proportional to employment growth.
-The proportion increased rapidly during the recession of the early '90s, fell during the strong recovery between 1997 and 2000, started to increase again between 2000 and 2003, a period of low growth, has steadily remained at a high rate between 2003 and 2008, and increased sharply between 2008 and 2010, a period influenced by the 2009 recession.
+The proportion increased rapidly during the recession of the early '90s, fell during the strong recovery between 1997 and 2000, started to increase again between 2000 and 2003, a period of low growth, has steadily remained at a high rate between 2003 and 2008, increased sharply between 2008 and 2010, a period influenced by the 2008-2009 recession and decreased somewhat between 2011 and 2013.
 That said, it is in fact not very informative to analyse changes in part-time work in terms of the overall rates.
 To clearly understand the dynamic at work, one needs to look at the various categories of part-timer.

-According to gender: in 2010, the proportion of employed women working part time was two times that of men (26% compared with 13%).
-For women the proportion varied little between 1990 and 2010, whereas for men it rose from 8% to 11% between 1990 and 1993 and then remained fairly stable until 2005 (always between 10% or 11%), and then starting again up to reach and even exceed 13% in 2010.
+In 2013, the proportion of employed women working part time was two times that of men (26% compared with 13%).
+For women the proportion varied little between 1990 and 2013 (still between 25% and 27%), whereas for men it rose from 8% to 11% between 1990 and 1993 and then remained fairly stable until 2002 (always between 10% or 11%), and then starting again up to reach 13% in 2010 and remain there until 2013.
 The increase for men during the recession of the early '90s is explained by the fact that their job losses were concentrated in manufacturing and construction, sectors where there is little part-time work (less than 5%).
 The most recent rise is more complex because it is the result of a combination of factors.
 Once again, the strong growth in the services-producing sector compared to the goods-producing sector explains part of it, but there is also the higher proportion of jobs held by young people aged 15 to 24 and particularly people aged 55 and over, two age groups where part-time work is more common than in people aged 25 to 54.

-According to age: the part-time share of employment varies considerably by age.
-In 2010, it was:
+The part-time share of employment varies considerably by age.
+In 2013, it was:

 Changes in self-employment are attributable to a number of factors with opposing effects: